Data Storage Guide for Java

 Query Constraints

-There are several ways to put constraints on the objects found by LCObject
+There are several ways to put constraints on the objects found by LCObject.

-The code below filters out objects with Jack
+The code below filters out objects with Jack as firstName:

 query.whereNotEqualTo("firstName", "Jack");